Social Sciences and Humanities Framework for the ICU Hubs

 To enhance the alignment of ICT to society, policy and regulation on the European and national levels should be adopted.
 It should be a co-creation process where societal needs are being considered, along with technology foresight in all aspects of R & I.

+Moreover, public involvement in the decision-making process is essential to enhance the responsiveness of healthcare systems in a wide range of fields such as health service planning and delivery, research, and priority-setting.
+It improves decision-making, enhancing awareness, understanding and competencies, and risk mitigation.
 Thus, the voice of patients, their families, and carers, together with staff and the wider community must present and they should be partners in the design, development, and delivery of services.
 Public engagement also creates the space for ethical value-laden issues to be explored, while bringing inclusiveness, transparency, diversity, and creativity into the research and innovation process.
 It allows different groups to establish a common language, arrive at joint understandings, learn from each other, explore controversies, and co-create ideas, knowledge, or solutions.